SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's one of the best things to do in the Bay Area, and you will not want to miss it!

-You can drive, walk or bike across to check out this fantastic structure.
-It's 1.7 miles across and is free for those on foot or two wheels.
-My favorite part of visiting is soaking in the skyline of San Francisco.
-It's an amazing view from the bridge.
+You can drive, walk, or bike across to check out this fantastic structure.
+It's 1.7 miles across and is free for pedestrians and cyclists.
+My favorite part of visiting is soaking in the skyline views of San Francisco.
+You get an amazing view from the bridge.

 After visiting the Golden Gate Bridge, check out the exhibits on the San Francisco side.
-They talk more about how the Golden Gate Bridge was built, some of those that helped create this magnificent structure, and some fun facts about it.
+They explain more about how the Golden Gate Bridge was built, those who helped create this magnificent structure, and other fun facts.

 >> Find out more about visiting the Golden Gate Bridge